npcole/npyscreen/docs/Tutorial.rst

 If you run the above code, you'll find yourself frustrated, because the application will continually display the form for you to edit, and you'll have to press "^C" (Control C) to exit.

 That's because the NPSAppManaged class continually displays whatever form is named by its NEXT_ACTIVE_FORM attribute (in this case, the default - 'MAIN').
+Older versions of this tutorial suggested setting that directly, but you should use the setNextForm(formid) method.

 Let's alter the myEmployeeForm to tell it that after being run in an NPSAppManaged context, it should tell its NPSAppManaged parent to stop displaying Forms.
 We do that by creating the special method called *afterEditing*::